 Trigger Point Therapy is a specialized form of Massage Therapy in which direct pressure is applied to specific points on your muscles to help reduce muscle tension and promote pain relief.

 Within your body each muscle has a trigger point which can become activated with overuse, inflammation, trauma, electrolyte imbalances, nerve pain, or even infections.
 Sometimes these spots can cause pain directly at the impacted site; but other times these affected muscles and radiate/refer pain to other areas of the body.
-Your Registered Massage Therapist will be able to feel the trigger paints upon examination and get to the root cause of the pain.
+Your Registered Massage Therapist will be able to feel the trigger points upon examination and get to the root cause of the pain.

 Studies have shown that muscles with active trigger points are usually always weaker than normal muscles and therefore unable to access their full range of motion.
 This is often because these muscles are unable to perform their normal functions and have therefore had to rely on other surrounding muscles to help perform any movement.
 Over time these secondary muscles can develop trigger points as well as they are then overworking/over compensating for the original muscle, if not treated.